gorbash1370/whisper-wrapper/issues.md

 - [x] If path_to_audio is left blank i..e path_to_audio = "".
 Perhaps need to set a default value, i.e. batch/.
 No, this will be unique to the file system.
 It is reasonable to expect the user to input the path to the audio files, and exit if not.
 - [x]  Refactor print statements and log interactions into single helper function
 - [x]  Test new refactored log function, testing for consistency in output
-- [x]  Check if "Directory contains...." log file entry contains timestamps for each
+- [x]  Check if "Directory contains...." log file entry contains timestamps for each filename or just one at the beginning of the log entry.
+Ideally should be the latter.

 ## Large
 - [x]  Test with audio file from dictaphone (i.e. not podcast quality).
 WAV ok.